CommonGateway/CoreBundle/docs/features/Installation.md

 #### MongoDB
-For serving content quickly the common gateway relies on a document cache which is run in MongoDB.
-MongoDB is also used to store the logs of the common gateway.
+For serving content quickly the Common Gateway relies on a document cache which is run in MongoDB.
+MongoDB is also used to store the logs of the Common Gateway.

 To disable MongoDB: set the setting `mongodb.enabled` to `false`, and enter a SQL url (`mongodb://`) in the field `mongodb.url`.